obiwanus/focus-zig/LOG.md

 # TODO
 - Make viewport follow cursor with a smooth scrolling
     + Draw text at non-sticky offsets
-    - Make viewport scroll to scroll_wanted over time
-        + Don't wait for events when there's animation to do
-        + Implement a debug panel and display frame number there
     - Update scroll_wanted when cursor is outside the viewport
 - Make an open file dialog like in VSCode
 - Fix editing near the end of the buffer (can't get cursor close enough)